mellor-lab/mellor-lab.github.io/book/contents/projects/genetic-schizophrenia.md

 Environmental and genetic underlying causes have been identified, and a research from  SCHEMA Consortium pinpointed 10 individual genes that are ultra-high risk factor, four of these being associated with synaptic calcium regulation and plasticity.

-[Matt Claydon] (../our-team/members/mattclaydon), [Laura Alberio] (../our-team/members/lauraalberio), Marie Sabec and [Shyline Bajaba] (../our-team/members/shylinebajaba) are working on the project integrating in vitro and in vivo approaches.
+[Matt Claydon](../our-team/members/mattclaydon), [Laura Alberio](../our-team/members/lauraalberio), Marie Sabec and [Shyline Bajaba](../our-team/members/shylinebajaba) are working on the project integrating in vitro and in vivo approaches.

 ### Aim: